Helping Bhagpuss Carry the NTE Torch!

 I still have a ton of ‘minor’ quests in my log, and I need to learn to play Mahjong as there’s a place called Little Sparrow where you can earn Fons (the in-game currency) by playing, but if they gave you any indication of HOW to play Mahjong, I totally missed it.

 We’re past the first month of release and I’m playing enough that I renewed the daily login subscription thingie.
 I may or may not have spent 1,500,000 fons on an outfit for my character.
 In my defense I THOUGHT it was a bundle of several outfits but nope.
 It was a t-shirt and a pair of frayed denim short-shorts.
 Clothes are expensive in Hethereau!
-Anyway the daily stipend of Fons you get with the subscription will help re-fill the coffers as I’m not Fon-poor and can’t upgrade my Industry level.
-So probably not a wise move, but I’ll recover.
+Anyway the daily stipend of Fons you get with the subscription will help re-fill the coffers as I’m now Fon-poor and can’t upgrade my Industry level.
+So buying that outfit was probably not a wise move, but I’ll recover.
 In some ways I LIKE having to actually earn materials for upgrades.

 Yeah, this is a total ramble but I’ve been trying to stay off of social media so when I want to just chatter on about a game I guess I’ll be doing it here on the blog!